French ship Vengeur du Peuple: Legacy

 Drawing by Ozanne.
 Its original caption mentions that the ensign is incorrect and should be white with a tricolour canton.
-There are further errors: Vengeur still has her mizzen-mast, and the British ship on the left is incorrectly named Tigre.
+There are further errors: Vengeur still has her mizzen-mast, and the British ship on the right is incorrectly named Tigre.

 The sinking of Vengeur du Peuple was exploited for political purposes in France, as several sailors were said to have cried "Vive la Nation, vive la République!" ("Long live the nation, long live the republic") from the bow of the ship as she foundered; this was bloated out of proportion by French politicians, who added that the sailors had waved the tricolour, sung La Marseillaise in defiance, and even continued firing guns until water reached them while the ship foundered, to eventually sink with her rather than surrender.
 They also extrapolated that the entire crew had disappeared with the Vengeur, a claim disproved by the return of captured crewmembers as they were quickly released from British captivity.

 The origin of the legend is a speech made by Bertrand Barère at the National Convention on 21 messidor (9 July), Rapport sur l'héroïsme des Républicains montant le vaisseau le Vengeur, where he claimed that Vengeur had refused to surrender, nailing her flag, and that all the sailors had died with the ship, giving a last shout of "long live the Republic" and waving all sorts of flags and pennants while the ship disappeared.

 Lord Howe denies the account entirely, claiming that it never occurred, a position followed by many British sources.
 Thomas Carlyle originally included the legend in his The French Revolution: A History, prompting Rear-admiral John Griffiths – who, as a lieutenant on HMS Culloden at the time, had been an eyewitness to the sinking – to publicly challenge Carlyle's tale.
 Carlyle set out to get to the bottom of the story, eventually unearthing the official report of Vengeur's captain, Renaudin.
 Carlyle concluded that Barère had concocted a "cunningly devised fable", and changed his account of the sinking of the Vengeur in subsequent editions.